Representing Matroids over the Reals is $\exists \mathbb R$-complete: Distinct-ETR

 \section{Distinct-ETR}

 This section serves as a preparation for the later reduction.
-Specifically, we show \ER-completeness of a variant of \ETR.
-We name this variant \Distinct, as we can assume that there is a solution with all variables holding \textit{distinct} values.
+Specifically, we show in Lemma~\ref{lem:distinctER} the \ER-completeness of the variant of \ETR called \Distinct that we defined in the introduction: in this variant, we are guaranteed that either there is no solution or there is a solution with all variables holding \textit{distinct} values.
 This property will be key for encoding into matroids.
 Most of this section follows standard techniques.

 \paragraph{Overview.} This section is dedicated to the proof of the lemma.
 The idea is that we first establish the hardness of an \ETR variant (\Strict ) with an open solution space.
 It is clear that all variables can be assumed there to have distinct values.
 Then, we reduce again to a variant where we use only the basic constraints.